HenryQW/Awesome-TTRSS/docs/README.md

 1. Enter a password for Fever in preference
     ![enter a Fever password](https://share.henry.wang/HspODo/xRSbZQheVN+)
 1. In supported RSS readers, use `https://[your url]/plugins/fever` as the target server address, with your account and the password set in Step 2.
-1. The plugin communicates with TTRSS using an unsalted MD5 hash, using https is strongly recommended.
-[Let's Encrypt](https://letsencrypt.org/) provides SSL certificates for free.
+1. The plugin communicates with TTRSS using an unsalted MD5 hash, [using HTTPS](#configure-https) is strongly recommended.

 ### [OpenCC Simp-Trad Chinese Conversion](https://github.com/HenryQW/ttrss_opencc)